Newly Released Books

 - unnamed user

-Delta CX: The Truth About How Valuing Customer Experience Can Transform Your Business (paid link) by Debbie Levitt
+Delta CX: The Truth About How Valuing Customer Experience Can Transform Your Business by Debbie Levitt

 "I wrote it and everybody (except people making monster money promoting design thinking) seems to love some or all of it.
 It's 394 pages burning down what's hurting the UX industry and building up what we should do instead... so it was hard to find a category that didn't fit. :) Thanks for considering it."